FioranoSoftware/FioranoESB/README.md

 ##Keep in Touch##
 Interact with us using the [Fiorano Forum](http://www.fiorano.com/opensource/forum/)

-You may also send mail to opensource@fiorano.com to know more.
+You may also send mail to opensource@fiorano.com for your queries or to know more.